 - Note: All honors courses must be interdisciplinary.
 Therefore, you must look at a subject or topic using at least two of the four different modes of inquiry: Artistic Creation Analysis, Science/Math Analysis, Historical/Social/Cultural Analysis, and Textual Analysis.
 See the FAQ page for more information. http://www.wcsu.edu/honors/faq.asp

 - Once you have your course idea and ensure it incorporates at least two modes of inquiry, you have the option of attending an Honors Course Committee meeting to sound off your idea.
 The Honors Course Committee meets at least twice every semester and comprises a group of committed students and faculty representatives.
 These meetings are open to all faculty.
 If you would like to be added to the agenda please email us at email@example.com.

-- After you are sure about your subject matter, you can begin researching this idea further and develop a draft syllabus using the Honors Course Framework.
+- After you are sure about your subject matter, you can begin researching this idea further and develop a draft syllabus using the Syllabus Frame.
 Also, check out the following sample syllabi from past courses for guidance.

 - Your course will then be reviewed and approved by the Honors Council, the governing body of the Kathwari Honors Program, comprised of faculty and student representatives.
 The Council meets monthly; please email us to be included in the agenda at firstname.lastname@example.org.